Picovoice/porcupine/binding/web/template/README.md

 # porcupine-web

 The Picovoice Porcupine library for web browsers, powered by WebAssembly.
-Intended (but not required) to be used with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor).
+Intended (but not required) to be used with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor), [Angular](https://www.npmjs.com/package/@picovoice/porcupine-web-angular), [React](https://www.npmjs.com/package/@picovoice/porcupine-web-react), and [Vue](https://www.npmjs.com/package/@picovoice/porcupine-web-vue) packages.

 This library processes always-listening voice commands in-browser, offline.
 All processing is done via WebAssembly and Workers in a separate thread.